Age of Empires (video game): Development

 Age of Empires (under the working title Dawn of Man) was the first game developed by Ensemble Studios.
 Its historical setting was chosen to be more plausible and accessible, particularly to casual gamers, than existing games.
 At the time, other real-time strategy games had science fiction and fantasy settings, so the historical setting of Age of Empires enabled it to stand out.
 The designers received much of their inspiration from the game Civilization, with its proven historical setting; this was noted among reviewers as something positive.
 The game was announced in June 1996 at the Electronic Entertainment Expo.
-Age of Empires was designed by Bruce Shelley, Tony Goodman (in charge of the game's artwork), and Dave Pottinger (in charge of the game's artificial intelligence).
-Stephen Rippy was the music director (a role he kept through the series), with occasional help from his brother, David Rippy, as well as Kevin McMullan.
+Age of Empires was designed by Bruce Shelley, Rick Goodman, Tony Goodman (in charge of the game's artwork), and Dave Pottinger (in charge of the game's artificial intelligence).
+Stephen Rippy was the music director (a role he kept through the series), with occasional help from his brother, David Rippy.
 He created the original music in Age of Empires using sounds from actual instruments from the periods in the game, as well as their digital samples.
-The tunes were the result of extensive research on the cultures, styles, and instruments used.
+The tunes were the result of extensive research on the cultures, styles and instruments used.

+Angelo Laudon served as the coding lead and Matt Pritchard led graphics and optimisation.
+Age of Empires was mostly written in x86 32-bit assembly code totalling approximately 13,000 lines, similar to that of RollerCoaster Tycoon 1.
+This was done so that sprites could be loaded faster which was faster than other RTS rivals like StarCraft.

+The game was developed in two and a half years by 25 people.